 A recent survey completed by the Ford Motor Company found the following interesting goal setting statistics.

-- 67% of the population has the general idea of what they want but they don’t have any plans as to how to get it.
+67% of the population have the general idea of what they want but they don’t have any plans as to how to get it.

-- 10% of the population has specific, well defined goals, but seven out of those 10 people only reach about half their goals.
+10% of the population have specific, well-defined goals, but seven out of those ten people only reach about half their goals.

 And perhaps the most important statistic of all of this: 3% of those studied reach their goals 89% of the time.
 Their secret?
-They are the 3% of the population that not only has set up well defined goals, but has also taken the steps necessary to reach them.
+They are the 3% of the population that not only set up well-defined goals but also take the steps necessary to reach them.

 My goal as a life coach is to put you in that remaining 10%.
 Here are five tips to help you achieve your goals